adn770/ppdf/docs/design-dmap.md

         5. Return the completed list of `gridVertices`.
     * **Outcome**: A robust, reusable function that can accurately trace the perimeter of any given room area from the `tile_grid`.

-* **Milestone 34: Integrate Wall Tracing and Finalize Room Generation**
+* **Milestone 34: Integrate Tracing for a Single Room**
-    * **Goal**: To integrate the new wall-tracing function and replace the placeholder room polygons with high-fidelity ones.
+    * **Goal**: To integrate the wall-tracing function for the *first discovered room only* and add extensive debugging output.
-    * **Description**: This milestone connects the previous two milestones, using the tracing algorithm to generate the final, accurate `gridVertices` for each room discovered in the area discovery step.
+    * **Description**: This milestone focuses on verifying the `_trace_room_perimeter` function's output on a single, controlled case.
+It replaces the bounding box for just the first room and adds logging to inspect the generated path, making the complex tracing algorithm easier to debug.
     * **Key Tasks**:
-        1. In `_stage7_transform_to_mapdata`, for each placeholder `Room` object, call the new `_trace_room_perimeter` function.
+        1. In `_stage7_transform_to_mapdata`, modify the loop over `room_areas`.
+For the *first* area only, call the `_trace_room_perimeter` function.
-        2. Replace the placeholder bounding box vertices with the accurate vertices returned by the tracing function.
+        2. Add a `DEBUG` log line to print the returned `gridVertices` path from the tracer.
+        3. Create a `Room` object for this first room using the traced vertices.
+        4. For all *other* room areas, continue to use the old placeholder bounding box logic.
+    * **Outcome**: The tool will generate a map where one room has its precise shape, and the rest are simple boxes.
+The log will contain the detailed vertex path for the traced room, allowing for easy debugging of the algorithm.

+* **Milestone 35: Apply Wall Tracing to All Rooms**
+    * **Goal**: To apply the now-verified wall-tracing algorithm to all discovered room areas.
+    * **Description**: This milestone expands the integration from the previous step to all rooms, replacing all remaining placeholder shapes with high-fidelity polygons.
+    * **Key Tasks**:
+        1. In `_stage7_transform_to_mapdata`, remove the "first room only" condition from the loop.
+        2. Call `_trace_room_perimeter` for *every* room area found.
+        3. Create all `Room` objects using their accurately traced vertices.
-        3. Remove the temporary tile coordinate data from the `Room` objects.
+        4. Remove all temporary properties from the final `Room` objects.
-    * **Outcome**: The `dmap` tool now generates `MapData` with `Room` objects that have precise, accurate polygons based on the detailed `tile_grid` analysis.
-The SVG and ASCII renderings will show correct room shapes.
+    * **Outcome**: The `dmap` tool generates `MapData` with `Room` objects that have precise polygons for *all* rooms.
+The SVG and ASCII renderings will show correct shapes for the entire map.

-* **Milestone 35: Implement Door Extraction and Linking**
+* **Milestone 36: Implement Door Extraction and Linking**
     * **Goal**: To extract door information from the `tile_grid` and link adjacent rooms correctly.
-    * **Description**: This final milestone completes the transformation process by identifying all doors and establishing the topological connections between the newly traced rooms.
+    * **Description**: This final milestone completes the transformation by identifying all doors and establishing the topological connections between the newly traced rooms.
     * **Key Tasks**:
-        1. Create a new helper function `_extract_doors_from_grid`.
+        1. Create and implement the `_extract_doors_from_grid` helper function.
-        2. This function will iterate through the `tile_grid`, looking for wall attributes set to `'door'`.
-        3. When a door is found between two tiles, it will use the `coord_to_room_id` map to find the IDs of the two rooms it connects.
+        2. This function will find `'door'` attributes in the `tile_grid` and use the `coord_to_room_id` map to find the rooms they connect.
-        4. It will create `schema.Door` objects with the correct `gridPos`, `orientation`, and the `connects` list populated with the two room IDs.
+        3. Create `schema.Door` objects with the correct `gridPos`, `orientation`, and `connects` data.
-        5. Integrate this function into `_stage7_transform_to_mapdata` and add the generated doors to the final list of map objects.
+        4. Integrate this function into `_stage7_transform_to_mapdata`.
-    * **Outcome**: The `MapData` object is now fully complete, with accurate rooms, features, and doors that are all correctly linked, resolving the "Found 0 doors" message.
+    * **Outcome**: The `MapData` is now fully complete, with accurate rooms, features, and doors that are all correctly linked.